Introduction to External Table in Hive

 Working and Creating External tables in Hive

 By default, in Hive table directory is created under the database directory.
 The exception is the default database.
-The location user/hive/warehouse does not have a directory, so the tables in the default database will have its directory directly created under this location.
+The location user/hive/warehouse does not have a directory so that the default database tables will have its directory directly created under this location.
 It is recommended to create external tables if we don’t want to use the default location.

 An external table is generally used when data is located outside the Hive.